tlaundal/dmcb/README.md

 **A Dynamic Minecraft Banner**

 ### Installation:
-create a virtualenv, and apply it run install.sh as sudo
+create a virtualenv, and apply it. and run:

+    pip install -r requirements.txt

 Then configure your webserver with one of the dmcb files, some info may be found here: http://flask.pocoo.org/docs/deploying/ I do not provide support for setting up your web server.